RLIE: Rule Generation with Logistic Regression, Iterative Refinement, and Evaluation for Large Language Models: Introduction

+A deterministic inference framework is to predict spam if any of the conditions is satisfied \citep{furnkranz2015brief}.
+Such classical rule learning methods depend on a predefined predicate space with limited expressiveness for unstructured inputs and open-ended semantics \citep{cerna2024generalisation, hocquette2024learning}.
+In contrast, probabilistic approaches treat each rule's firing as an indicator ($r_j\in\{0,1\}$) and learn global weights -- e.g., via logistic regression -- to combine them into a unified prediction \citep{ruczinski2003logic, friedman2008predictive}.
+Crucially, this probabilistic formulation allows for greater flexability, accommondating rules defined as either symbolic predicates or neural indicators.

-The recent advent of Large Language Models (LLMs) presents a new opportunity for rule learning.
-Given a few examples and task context, LLMs can directly generate rules in natural language\citep{ellis2023human, singh2022explaining}.
-Their linguistic richness and contextual alignment facilitate the articulation of fine-grained conditions, relations and exceptions, covering patterns that are difficult to capture with manually defined predicates.
-However, existing methods often focus on the iterative optimization of a single rule\citep{qiu2023phenomenal} or the independent generation and simple aggregation of multiple rules\citep{yang2023large,zhou2024hypothesis,yang2024moose}, failing to jointly learn and compress the rules as a cohesive set.
-Concurrently, probabilistic approaches in the context of LLMs remains largely unexplored, as LLMs' ability to robustly learn the rule weights from data and apply them to perform reliable probabilistic reasoning during inference is not systematically examined yet.
-This gap motivates our pursuit of a framework that combines the generative and expressive capabilities of LLMs with the probabilistic composition and calibration of traditional methods to produce a flexible, robust and reusable rule set.
+The advent of large language models (LLMs) opens a new opportunity for learning expressive rules in natural languages: given a few examples and task context, LLMs can generate rules directly in natural language \citep{ellis2023human, singh2022explaining}.
+Such rules can articulate fine-grained conditions, relations, and exceptions that are cumbersome to enumerate with a fixed predicate space.
+However, existing LLM-based methods typically either iteratively optimize a single rule \citep{qiu2023phenomenal} or generate multiple rules without considering their global interdependence.
+This often leads to misalignment between training and inference \citep{yang2023large,zhou2024hypothesis,yang2024moose}, leaving the challenge of learning a compact and coordinated rule set unresolved.
+More broadly, the probabilistic composition of natural-language rules remains under-studied: it is unclear whether LLMs can robustly apply rule weights for reliable aggregation.
+Motivated by our empirical findings on the limitations of LLM probabilistic reasoning (see Section~\ref{sec:how-to-use}), we propose a framework that combines the expressive power of LLMs with the calibrated composition of classical probabilistic models.
+See Figure~\ref{fig:intro} for an illustrative example.